rharnastaeu/rharnastaeu.github.io/README.md

 ### Animation Module (`animation.js`)

 **Purpose:**
-Manages animations that trigger when elements scroll into view and implements an advanced typing effect for dynamic text in the hero section.
+Handles scroll-triggered animations and a dynamic typing effect for the hero subtitle.

-**Key Functions & Logic:**
+**Key Functions:**

-- **`initAnimation()`**
+- **initAnimation():**
-  - Selects elements with the `.animate-on-scroll` class and triggers their animations via `observeElements()`.
-  - Forces animations on specific elements (like project cards) after a short delay.
+  Observes elements with the `.animate-on-scroll` class to trigger animations, forces animation on specific elements after a delay, and starts the typing animation.
-  - Initiates the typing animation for the hero subtitle.

-- **`initTypingAnimation()`**
+- **initTypingAnimation():**
-  - Cycles through an array of professional titles using a natural typing effect.
+  Cycles through an array of professional titles with a realistic typing and deleting effect.
-  - Alternates between typing and deleting characters, using dynamic timing to simulate realistic typing.

-- **`observeElements(elements)`**
+- **observeElements(elements):**
-  - Uses the Intersection Observer API to monitor when elements come into the viewport.
+  Uses the Intersection Observer API to trigger animations when elements enter the viewport.
-  - Once an element is visible, the function adds an `animated` class to trigger CSS animations and then stops observing the element.

-- **`addAnimationClasses()`**
+- **addAnimationClasses():**
-  - Automatically assigns specific animation classes (like fade-in effects) to various page sections upon DOM content load.
+  Automatically assigns animation classes to key sections when the DOM is ready.

 **Code Excerpt:**
 ```javascript